noizhardware/EagleScripts/README.md

 ---
 ## SCRs
  - **attributes_add_indevice.scr** : adds a series of attributes to a device.
 Can automatically fill the value fields or prompt the user.
+ - **graphicsBOT.scr** and **graphicsTOP.scr** : displays only significant layers for the final phase of a PCB layout, when you need to tidy up the TOP and BOTTOM silkscreens.